jdecouchant/BRB-partially-connected-networks/README.md

 	python3 testDockerLocal.py

+You might want not to see some traces from Salticidae.
+To do so, edit the CMakeCache.txt file in /salticidae/ and change some lines as follows:

+	SALTICIDAE_NORMAL_LOG:BOOL=OFF
+	SALTICIDAE_DEBUG_LOG:BOOL=OFF

 There are additional scripts and files in the code3 folder, which will eventually be cleaned/removed.

 # Omnet++ - BRB-partially-connected-networks